AmanKashyapp07/sandbox-ide/README.md

 ## Notes

-- The IDE route is available at `/ide`.
+- The dashboard is located at `/dashboard`.
-- The login page redirects authenticated users to the IDE.
+- The IDE is located at `/ide/:workspaceId/:fileId`.
-- The reports in `reports/` document the design decisions and the Week 1 foundation.
+- Documents and guides for Week 1 & 2 are placed in `reports/`.